JobJob/julia/doc/stdlib/dates.rst

 .. function:: Dates.tzoffset() -> Int

+   ..
+Docstring generated from Julia source

    Returns the number of seconds the user's system timezone is ahead of UTC/GMT.
 Will be negative for system timezones of the prime meridian, positive if east.
 Note: after changing the system timezone, ``settzoffset()`` needs to be called once to ensure the result of this function reflects the system's timezone.

 .. function:: Dates.settzoffset() -> Int

+   ..
+Docstring generated from Julia source

-      Call this function after updating your system's timezone to ensure that tzoffset() returns correct results
+   Call this function after updating your system's timezone to ensure that ``tzoffset()`` returns correct results

 .. function:: eps(::DateTime) -> Millisecond
               eps(::Date) -> Day